top of page

 CLOSE

 The legal framework of this practice is not complex.
 It is an independent professional services engagement delivering engineering assessment applied to a human system.
 The scope is defined.
 The deliverables are documented.
-The boundary between structural assessment and clinical treatment is maintained as professional discipline.
+The boundary between structural identification and clinical treatment is maintained as professional discipline.